 Spiritual affection >> Ministry of the saints >>

-A service that is no longer relevant that was once big in the early church was
+Emotional benediction toward helpers – A service that is no longer relevant that was once big in the early

-the ministry of communication; now we just pick up the phone and dial whomever
+the ministry of communications; now we just pick up the phone.
+The ancient ministry had an added element of

 Communications was a meaningful and joyous ministry, though there was danger